Siftah/get_iplayer/Instructions-for-using-patched-get_iplayer-script.md

 \3.
 Replace the current script

-Back up the current script that you located as described above and replace it with the downloaded script.
+Back up the current script that you located above and replace it with the downloaded script.
 Be sure it has same name as the current script (with or without a .pl extension).

-If you're on Linux/OSX, you may want to ensure the new script is executable by running:
+If you're on Linux/OSX, you may want to ensure the new script is executable by running the following command from a shell prompt:

-`chmod a+x <location of new script>`
+`chmod a+x <insert script location here>`

-from a command prompt.